-- Ensure adequate land uses necessary to provide a supply of land that allows the County to compete on a regional, national, and international basis for advanced technological industries and other economic development opportunities that will bring new jobs to Prince William County residents, particularly new professional and other high-paying jobs. - LU1.2 Provide land uses that allow for diversity of housing unit types and employment opportunities throughout the County.
+- LU1.1 Ensure adequate land uses necessary to provide a supply of land that allows the County to compete on a regional, national, and international basis for advanced technological industries and other economic development opportunities that will bring new jobs to Prince William County residents, particularly new professional and other high-paying jobs. - LU1.2 Provide land uses that allow for diversity of housing unit types and employment opportunities throughout the County.

-- LU1.3 Periodically update the County's Build-Out Analysis and Residential Inventory to monitor the amount of available residential and non-residential development capacity. - LU1.4 Advocate policies and public funding that align with the County's Strategic Plan, Budget, Capital Improvements Program, and Secondary Road Improvements Program that direct needed infrastructure improvements to achieve the Comprehensive Plan goals in the County. - LU1.5 Review and amend, if necessary, the Zoning Ordinance to be consistent with the adopted Long-Range Land Use classifications, land use policies, and to provide flexibility for projects that meet the overall intent and goals of the Comprehensive Plan.
+LU1.3 Periodically update the County's Build-Out Analysis and Residential Inventory to monitor the amount of available residential and non-residential development capacity.

+- LU1.4 Advocate policies and public funding that align with the County's Strategic Plan, Budget, Capital Improvements Program, and Secondary Road Improvements Program that direct needed infrastructure improvements to achieve the Comprehensive Plan goals in the County. - LU1.5 Review and amend, if necessary, the Zoning Ordinance to be consistent with the adopted Long-Range Land Use classifications and other policies of the Comprehensive Plan.